kandros/react-assessment/readme.md

 A: Use anything you think is most appropriate for the usecase

 Q: What should I test and how should I test it?
-A: This decision is open to developer.
+A: This decision is open to the developer.